-For our consistently applied compensation measure, we used total cash compensation received - a combination of salary/overtime (paid on an hourly, weekly, biweekly or monthly basis) plus a variety of other cash-based incentive pay (including bonuses and other types of production based pay typical for their respective positions) received by the employees in our identified population.
-Given our multiple payroll systems and diverse global workforce, we measured compensation for our employees using the 9-month period ended September 30, 2020.
-In making this determination, we annualized the compensation of employees included in the calculation who were hired during the period, but who did not work for the company during the entire 9-months.
-Total cash compensation rates of employees paid in foreign currencies were converted into U.S. dollars using our standard monthly foreign exchange conversion rates for 2020.
+We then ranked all of the employees in this population by their total cash compensation - a combination of salary and overtime (paid on an hourly, weekly, biweekly or monthly basis) plus a variety of other cash-based incentive pay (including bonuses and other types of production based pay typical for their respective positions) - received during the nine-month period ended September 30, 2023.
+We did not annualize the compensation of employees included in the calculation who were hired during the nine-month period but who were not employed for the full period.
+Total cash compensation of employees paid in foreign currencies was converted into U.S. dollars using the applicable currency exchange rate in effect as of September 29, 2023.
 We did not make any cost-of-living adjustments.